mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/4-aws-sagemaker/predictive-maintenance/README.md

 # Set up AWS backend for Predictive Maintenance

-We will be using a sagemaker jumpstart solution to quickly deploy a model, train it and create an endpoint.
+We will be using an Amazon Sagemaker jumpstart solution to quickly deploy a model, train it, and create an endpoint.

 ## 1. Sagemaker

 This solution uses the ML model provided by the SageMaker jumpstart <https://github.com/awslabs/aws-fleet-predictive-maintenance/> to do predictive maintenance for the vehicles.

-You'll need to access Sagemaker Studio to quickly setup the jumpstart solution.
-To do that, open up your AWS Console, go to Sagemaker and click on create domain.
+You'll need to access Sagemaker Studio to quickly set up the jumpstart solution.
+To do that, open up your AWS Console, go to Sagemaker, and click on Create Domain.

 ![Sagemaker domain](../../media/sagemaker-domain.png)

-Choose Quick setup and click on set up.
+Choose Quick Setup and click on Set Up.

 This will take some time.